lafranceinsoumise/ansible-backup/README.md

 ## Usage

-Add `Stouts.backup` to your roles and set variables in your playbook file.
+Add `lafranceinsoumise.backup` to your roles and set variables in your playbook file.

 Example: